 Distinctions of Final Goods

-- Consumption vs. Investment: Final goods can be further categorized into consumer goods (for immediate use) and capital goods (for investment purposes).
+- Consumption vs. Investment: Final goods can be further categorised into consumer goods (for immediate use) and capital goods (for investment purposes).
 Consumer goods satisfy immediate wants, while capital goods support future production.

-- Durable vs. Non-Durable Goods: Final goods can also be categorized as durable (lasting for more than three years) or non-durable (used up quickly).
-Examples include furniture (durable) and food (non-durable).
+- Durable vs. Non-Durable Goods: Final goods can also be categorised as durable (lasting over three years) or non-durable (used quickly).
+Examples include furniture (long-lasting) and food (non-durable).

-- Role in GDP Calculation: Only final goods are counted in GDP calculations to reflect the economy’s true production value, excluding intermediate goods to avoid overstating output.
+- Role in GDP Calculation: Only final goods are counted in GDP calculations to reflect the economy’s actual production value, excluding intermediate goods to avoid overstating output.

-- Impact on Economic Policies: Policymakers focus on final goods data to assess consumer spending and investment, which influences decisions on taxation, interest rates, and other economic policies.
+- Impact on Economic Policies: Policymakers focus on final goods data to assess consumer spending and investment, influencing decisions on taxation, interest rates, and other economic policies.

 Intermediate Goods